simmons2714/InfiniDrive-OpenStego/README.md

 # InfiniDrive w/ OpenStego
-Unlimited Cloud Drive using Amazon Prime Photos(I don't think Amazon does unlimited anymore because of r/datahoarders) The reason I made this fork is because uploading these images to any cloud sharing site like Google or Amazon is very suspicious.
-This way it shouldn't get flagged by bots as being malware.
+Unlimited Cloud Drive using Amazon Prime Photos(I don't think Amazon does unlimited anymore because of r/datahoarders)<br />
+The reason I made this fork is because uploading these images to any cloud sharing site like Google or Amazon is very suspicious.
+This way it shouldn't get flagged by bots as being malware.<br />
 Also I added my test.py's because using request wasn't my first attempt at getting random images.
-So I added these in case anyone needs.
+So I added these in case anyone needs.<br />
-Also if you change the flower search at like 160 for the scraper you can use other images like a dog.
+Also if you change the flower search at like 160 for the scraper you can use other images like a dog.<br />

 How it's done:
 1. The app opens the file you wanna store in RAW binary